-To fulfill the promised vision through the following strategic characteristics and aspirations:
+To fulfill the promised vision through the following strategic characteristics and aspirations: Utilize rigorous educational experience to produce talented engineers

-- Utilize rigorous educational experiences to produce talented engineers - Create an atmosphere that facilitates the success of students - Programs that integrate global awareness, communication skills and Leadershipqualities - Education and Research partnership with institutions and industries to prepare the students for interdisciplinaryresearch
+- Create an atmosphere that facilitates the success of the students - Prudent and accountable resource management. - Programs that integrate global awareness, communication skills and leadership abilities. - Education and Research partnerships with institutions and industries for preparing the students for interdisciplinary research - Successful alumni in their profession at global level.